saildart/waits-disk-kits/README.md

 large-CSP-19??       | SAIL WAITS systems software for a given year huge-all             | all version2 of every file 1972 to 1990

+# example bash fingering to use a disk-kit